Chris Cooper (baseball)

-Christopher Daniel Cooper (October 31, 1978 – March 11, 2023) was an American professional baseball pitcher, for San Marino Baseball Club in the Italian Baseball League.
+Christopher Daniel Cooper (October 31, 1978 – March 12, 2023) was an American professional baseball pitcher.

 Cooper was drafted by the Cleveland Indians in the 35th round of the 2001 MLB Draft out of the University of New Mexico.
 He remained in the Mets farm system through 2006 and spent 2007 in the Atlantic League of Professional Baseball before going to Italy.